Banbury/io_image_as_mesh/README.md

 ## License information

-The [RDP library](https://github.com/sebleier/RDP) licensed under the BSD.
+The [RDP library](https://github.com/sebleier/RDP) is licensed under the BSD.

 Everything else is GPL licensed.